davidgasquez/handbook/content/concepts.md

 * Taking breaks during working on a problem solving is called incubation.
 Incubation enhances problem solving ability.
 * To improve problem solving, one should study solved problems, attack the problem while in different moods, and try explaining the problem to others.
 * Aim for a Minimum Viable Solution. **Start small and iterate**.
 Fail early and learn from it.
 That allows you to explore, then exploit.
+* When we have a problem, our instinct is to add a new habit or purchase a fix.
+But sometimes, you can improve your life by taking things away ([Via Negativa](https://www.artofmanliness.com/articles/via-negativa-adding-to-your-life-by-subtracting/)).
+For example, the foods you avoid are more important than the foods you eat.

 ## Processes